ergo720/halfix/readme.md

 # Halfix x86 emulator

-Halfix is a portable x86 emulator written in C99.
+Halfix is a portable x86 emulator originally written in C99, but this fork was ported to C++20.
 It allows you to run legacy operating systems on modern platforms.

 ## Why?

-I made this mostly for fun, and because it was a great way to learn about the x86 PC architecture.
-On a more practical level, it can be used for:
- - Testing out or developing operating systems
- - Running old programs or operating systems that no longer work on modern computers or you wouldn't want to risk running on your personal computer.
- - Simulating other x86-based systems (the CPU component can be isolated relatively easily and used in other projects)
- - Testing web browser performance
+This fork is used to test [lib86cpu](https://github.com/ergo720/lib86cpu), a cpu dynamic recompiler library.

-## Building and Running
+## Building

 This fork is focused only on Windows compatibility for now.
 You will need a C++20 compatible compiler, zlib, cmake and Visual Studio 2022.
 Only 64 bit builds are supported.